byrleyar/light-analysis/README.md

 The script will initialize Earth Engine using the project ID from your `.env` file and begin processing the cities listed in `targets.json`.

+> [!NOTE]
+> Processing can take **up to 10 minutes** per city/capital pair due to the complexity of the Earth Engine calculations (especially for national totals).
+Please be patient.

 ## Output

 The script prints the analysis results to the console, showing: